 Required Skills and Experience

-- Master’s degree or equivalent in Gender/women's studies, Peace and Security Studies, Peace and Development, Journalism, Sociology, Human Rights or related field is required.
+- Master’s degree or equivalent in economics, social policy, development studies, gender studies, or a related field is required;

 - A project/programme management certification would be an added advantage.

 - A minimum 5 years (8 years with a Bachelors degree) of progressively responsible work experience in planning, implementation, coordinating, monitoring, and reporting;